juseljuk/watsonx-orchestrate-workshop/bob-prompts/helpful-prompts.md

 ### Agent Configuration
 ```
-Bob, explain what the 'enable_cot' configuration option does
+Bob, explain what the 'hide_reasoning' configuration option does
 ```

 ```